Austin Scott running for Speaker against Jordan

 During Thursday night’s closed-door conference meeting, Scott stood up and announced his opposition to Jordan, according to Rep. Marjorie Taylor Greene (R-Ga.) and another House Republican.

-Scott on Friday, however, denied that his bid is an “anti-Jordan” effort, telling reporters “Jim’s a friend of mine.”
+On Friday, however, Scott denied that his bid is an “anti-Jordan” effort, telling reporters “Jim’s a friend of mine.”

-Rep. Mike Rogers (R-Ala.), chair of the House Armed Services Committee, told reporters Friday morning that there was nothing that Jordan to do to get his support.
+Rep. Mike Rogers (R-Ala.), chairman of the House Armed Services Committee, told reporters Friday morning that there was nothing that Jordan could do to get his support.
 Before Scott’s announcement, Rogers said that he planned to vote for McCarthy.

-Friday’s candidate forum comes after Majority Leader Steve Scalise (R-La.), who Republicans narrowly nominated to be Speaker on Wednesday, abruptly withdrew from the race Thursday evening as it was clear he would not get the support from Republicans needed to win on the House floor.
+Friday’s candidate forum comes after Majority Leader Steve Scalise (R-La.), whom Republicans narrowly nominated Wednesday to be Speaker, abruptly withdrew from the race Thursday evening as it was clear he would not get the support from Republicans needed to win on the House floor.

 But now it is not clear that Scalise’s chief competition, Jordan, can get there either.